-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
 Use of this report is at your own risk.

-© 2012 Consumer Reports.
-Developed in cooperation with the American Academy of Family Physicians.
-To learn more about the sources used in this report and terms and conditions of use, visit
+© 2016 Consumer Reports.
+Developed in cooperation with the American Academy of Allergy, Asthma & Immunology.
+To learn more about the sources used in this report and terms and conditions of use, visit www.choosingwisely.org/patient-resources

-ConsumerHealthChoices.org/about-us/